Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 - Allergens (pollen, house dust mites)

-- Stress and psychological strain
+- Stress and psychological burden

 - Skin-irritating substances

-Prevalence in adults and children
+Prevalence in Adults and Children

-What is a neurodermatitis ointment?
+What is a Neurodermatitis Ointment?

-Atopic dermatitis ointment is a semi-solid, lipid-rich formulation specifically developed for the treatment and care of atopic skin.
+A neurodermatitis ointment is a semi-solid, lipid-rich formulation specifically developed for the treatment and care of atopic skin.
 According to pharmaceutical standards, it contains a high proportion of fats and oils (60-80%), making it particularly effective for very dry, flaky skin.

-Experts distinguish between different ointment bases:
+Experts differentiate between various ointment bases:

 - Hydrophilic ointments: Water-miscible bases with macrogols

-- Absorption ointments: Can absorb additional water
+- Absorption ointments: Can additionally absorb water

-- Emulsion ointments: water-in-oil systems with medium fat content
+- Emulsion ointments: Water-in-oil systems with medium fat content

-Difference between cream, ointment and lotion
+Difference between Cream, Ointment, and Lotion

-Product type | consistency | Fat content | Water content | Typical application | Best skin types |
+| Product Type | Consistency | Fat Content | Water Content | Typical Application | Best Skin Types |

-ointment | Thick, oily, difficult to spread | 60-80% | 0-20% | Very dry, flaky areas | Xerotic skin, lichenification |
+| Ointment | Thick, oily, difficult to spread | 60-80% | 0-20% | Very dry, flaky areas | Xerotic skin, lichenification |

-cream | Soft, easy to spread | 20-50% | 50-80% | Normal to dry skin | Light to moderate dryness |
+| Cream | Soft, easy to spread | 20-50% | 50-80% | Normal to dry skin | Mild to moderate dryness |

-lotion | Thin, liquid, quickly absorbed | 5-20% | 70-90% | Large-scale application | Hairy areas, mild dryness |
+| Lotion | Thin, fluid, quickly absorbed | 5-20% | 70-90% | Large-area application | Hairy areas, mild dryness |

 - Maximum protection against moisture loss